Alm-4/RC-Boat-Project/README.md

 # RC-Boat-Project
-Collaborated in a team of 8 to design and manufacture a high-performance battery powered RC race boat at the University of Waikato.
+Collaborated in a team of 8 to design and manufacture a high performance battery powered RC race boat

-I was responsible for the designing and implementing the electronics, wiring and the battery packs aswell as our groups' accounting work.
+**My responsibilities:**
+- Designed and implemented the electronics and wiring
+- Designed the battery pack arrangement
+- Managed the team's budget

 ## Images
 ### Final CAD Model